dpwit/snowpack/README.md

 - Give the repo a meaning full name
 - Select Public
 - Select Add a README.md file
-- Select Add git Ignore and choose Node from the drop down
+- Select Add .gitignore and choose Node from the drop down
+- Click on the green Create repository button

 ![Create GitHub repo](github-repo-create.png)